Morgawr/Moe-Bundex/docs/DATA.md

   "expression": <str>,
   // Type of source the sentence was taken from (see below) "source_type": SOURCE_TYPE,
-  // Title of the word the sentence was taken from (see below) "source_title": <str>,
+  // Title of the work the sentence was taken from (see below) "source_title": <str>,
   // Whether the sentence contains sensitive content (sex, gore, violence, etc) "sensitive": <bool>